-How Insurers Are Mobilizing to Help Harvey Victims
+How insurers are mobilizing to help Harvey victims

 Continue Reading Below

-Although it’s still too early to assess damage in the region, losses covered by property insurance policies are expected to top $1 billion.
-Total losses due to continued rains and flooding will be even greater, since property policies don’t cover flooding and only about 20% of Texas homeowners have flood insurance, according to the Insurance Council of Texas.
+Although it's still too early to assess damage in the region, losses covered by property policies are expected to top $1 billion.
+Total losses due to continued rains and flooding will be even greater, since property policies don't cover flooding and only about 20 percent of Texas homeowners have flood insurance , according to the Insurance Council of Texas.

 Here are how some major insurance companies are mobilizing for customers as well as tips for contacting agents and filing claims.